sidhant-guliani/Deep-learning-projects/Readme.md

 ### Keras example notebook
 question: can you predict whether a wine is red or white by looking at its chemical properties?
 Open database (classifying white/red wine based on chemical properties)
 The accuracy acieved by the model is:accuracy: 0.9984.
+Following are the features in dataset: fixed acidity', 'volatile acidity', 'citric acid', 'residual sugar','chlorides', 'free sulfur dioxide', 'total sulfur dioxide', 'density', 'pH', 'sulphates', 'alcohol', 'quality', 'type'

 Steps to classify the winne base don the features provided:-
 1. Processing data:  Split up your data in train and test sets and standardize the data,
 2. Build multi-layer perceptrons for classification tasks,
 3. Compile and fit the data to the models,